Las Vegas' free self-driving shuttle involved in crash on its first day

 MORE: Self-driving shuttle to hustle passengers around Las Vegas

-It's not clear if the AAA-sponsored shuttle or the semi-truck was responsible for the wreck.
-Las Vegas police say that the passengers aboard the driverless shuttle were not injured.
+The semi-truck driver is said to have driven into the shuttle.
+Las Vegas police say that the passengers aboard the driverless shuttle were not injured, although the shuttle itself sustained some light damage to its driver's side (well, what we'd normally call the driver's side) front bumper.

 Photos posted to Twitter by the Las Vegas Review-Journal show the blue shuttle near a white semi-truck.
-No damage to either vehicle is visible.

 BREAKING: The free driverless shuttle that launched this morning in downtown Las Vegas has already been involved in a minor crash— Las Vegas RJ (@reviewjournal) November 8, 2017